Dan Cloutier: Return to Canucks

 In September 2012, Cloutier was hired by the Vancouver Canucks as a goaltending consultant, mostly to work with prospect goaltenders in the AHL's Chicago Wolves.
 On June 14, 2016, the Canucks announced that Cloutier had been named the team's goaltending coach During the 2018 off-season, former Canucks goaltending coach Ian Clark returned to the team and Cloutier was reassigned to be a development coach for Vancouver.
 On September 11, 2019, after one season in his new role, Cloutier left the organization for personal reasons.

+On May 29, 2025, the Guelph Storm hired him as an advisor to Director of Hockey Operations Scott Walker.

 Personal life

 Cloutier was born to Ivan and Susan Cloutier in Mont-Laurier, Quebec.
 He moved with his family at a young age to Sault Ste.
 Marie, Ontario, as a result of his father's work as a logger.
 Having grown up in both French and English communities, Cloutier is bilingual.
 Cloutier's older brother, Sylvain is also a hockey player who once captained the OHL's Guelph Storm.
-After a professional career with the Coventry Blaze in England, Sylvain became a head coach for the minor professional Corpus Christi IceRays of the CHL in 2008.
-He is currently player-coach of the Hull Stingrays of the UK Elite League, having held this post since 2009.
+After a professional career with the Coventry Blaze in England, Sylvain became a head coach for the minor professional Corpus Christi IceRays of the CHL in 2008, and recently resigned from the successor IceRays.
+He later served as a player-coach of the Hull Stingrays of the Elite Ice Hockey League.

 As a youth, Cloutier played in the 1990 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Sault Ste.
 Marie.
 He was at one time on the same bantam team as another future NHL goaltender, Marty Turco.
 Like many Quebec-born goaltenders of his time, Cloutier patterned the butterfly elements of his playing style after Hall of Fame goaltender Patrick Roy.

 Cloutier and his wife Nikki, have a daughter and a son together.
 Following his playing career, his family moved to Barrie, Ontario.

 In November 2005, following Cloutier's season-ending ACL injury, a rumour began circling in the media that he was being investigated for a hit-and-run accident that killed two people outside a Gastown nightclub.
 Cloutier never commented on the record, while his agent later refuted the rumour, saying it was "absolutely untrue" and that Cloutier "was livid with that story."